keflavich/blog/content/protostellar_mass_functions.rst

 The accretion model changes the slope and the overall ratio of high- to low-mass stars.

-These are the mass fractions of various IMFs:
+These are the mass fractions of various MFs:

-Mass fraction for ChabrierIMF M>10 = 0.821
+ * Mass fraction for ChabrierIMF M>10 = 0.192
-Mass fraction for ChabrierPMF_2CTC M>10 = 0.849
+ * Mass fraction for ChabrierPMF_2CTC M>10 = 0.334
-Mass fraction for ChabrierPMF_CA M>10 = 0.743
+ * Mass fraction for ChabrierPMF_CA M>10 = 0.150
-Mass fraction for ChabrierPMF_IS M>10 = 0.964
+ * Mass fraction for ChabrierPMF_IS M>10 = 0.765
-Mass fraction for ChabrierPMF_TC M>10 = 0.839
+ * Mass fraction for ChabrierPMF_TC M>10 = 0.288
-Mass fraction for KroupaIMF M>10 = 0.185
+ * Mass fraction for KroupaIMF M>10 = 0.185
-Mass fraction for KroupaPMF_2CTC M>10 = 0.849
+ * Mass fraction for KroupaPMF_2CTC M>10 = 0.348
-Mass fraction for KroupaPMF_CA M>10 = 0.148
+ * Mass fraction for KroupaPMF_CA M>10 = 0.148
-Mass fraction for KroupaPMF_IS M>10 = 0.781
+ * Mass fraction for KroupaPMF_IS M>10 = 0.781
-Mass fraction for KroupaPMF_TC M>10 = 0.294
+ * Mass fraction for KroupaPMF_TC M>10 = 0.294

-This realization of the Chabrier IMF is a bit weird...
+The isothermal sphere case is pretty extremely top-heavy, but all except competitive accretion result in a more top-heavy MF, which is a fairly neat result - it means that simple binning can distinguish between these theories (assuming the parametrization is right).
+It also means that the SFRs inferred from integrating the high-mass end of the mass function (as I have done in `my Sgr B2 paper`_) is subject to a factor of +/-2x uncertainty depending on the accretion history if we assume steady state.

+The next step is to extend this to different accretion histories (tapered, accelerating) and then possibly different star formation histories.
+I will also create some 'synthetic clusters' using the `Robitaille`_ and `Zhang`_ models.

 .. _McKee and Offner: